-10.4 Question: How is "temporary halt of a clinical trial" defined93 10.5 Question: If a clinical trial temporarily halted according to articles 37 and 38 is not resumed within two years, can the re-start date of the clinical trial occur after the two-year period?94 10.6 Question: If a clinical trial temporarily halted according to article 38 is not resumed within two years, will article 37(7) also apply?94 10.7 Question: How should urgent safety measures (article 54) involving temporary halts (articles 38) be notified?95 10.8 Question: Would a halt of recruitment be considered as a temporary half of a clinical trial or of an end of recruitment?95 10.9 Question: How is "suspension of a clinical trial" defined?95 10.10 Question: How is "early termination" defined?95 10.11 Question: If no subject has been included in a clinical trial in a Member State concerned, how should a sponsor proceed?96 10.12 Question: How is "end of a clinical trial" defined?
-What are the sponsor's obligations after the clinical trial ends?97 11.
-ARR ANGEMENTS FOR THE TRANSITIONAL PERIOD99 11.1 Question: What will happen to those clinical trials that started prior to the date of entry into application of Directive 2001/20/EC and that have not been aligned with the requirements of the Directive?99 11.2 Question: At what point in time should the regulatory framework of a clinical trial switch from the Clinical Trials Directive to the Clinical Trials Regulation?
-11.3 Question: What are the conditions for switching the regulatory framework of a trial from the clinical trials Directive to the Clinical Trials Regulation?
-11.4 Question: What if a clinical trial does not comply with the Clinical Trials Regulation?
-11.5 Question: How can a sponsor switch a clinical trial to the regulatory framework of the Clinical Trials Regulation?100 11.6 Question: How shall a sponsor proceed in case of mono-national clinical trials?
-11.7 Question: How should a sponsor proceed in case of multinational clinical trials?
-11.8 Question: What if a multinational clinical trial (conducted under the same EudraCT number in different Member States) is not sufficiently harmonised?
-11.9 Question: What will happen with the clinical trials included in the Voluntary Harmonisation Procedure (VHP)?102 11.10 Question: What are the consequences of switching the regulatory framework applicable to a clinical trial?
+10.8 of a clinical trial or of an end of recruitment?
+10.9 Question: How is "suspension of a clinical trial" defined?101 10.10 Question: How is "early termination" defined?102 10.11 Question: If no subject has been included in a clinical trial in a Member State concerned, how should a sponsor proceed?
+10.12 Question: How is "end of a clinical trial" defined?
+What are the sponsor's obligations after the clinical trial ends?
+11. ARR ANGEMENTS FOR THE TRANSITIONAL PERIOD105 11.1 Question: What will happen to those clinical trials that started prior to the date of entry into application of Directive 2001/20/EC and that have not been aligned with the requirements of the Directive?105 11.2 Question: At what point in time should the regulatory framework of a clinical trial switch from the Clinical Trials Directive to the Clinical Trials Regulation?
+11.3 Question: Should all trials be transitioned by 31/1/2025?105 11.4 Question: What are the conditions for switching the regulatory framework of a trial from the clinical trials Directive to the Clinica Trials Regulation?
+11.5 Question: What if a clinical trial does not comply with the Clinical Trials Regulation?
+11.6 Question: How can a sponsor switch a clinical trial to the regulatory framework of the Clinical Trials Regulation?106 11.7 Question: How shall a sponsor proceed in case of mono-nationa clinical trials?107 11.8 Question: How should a sponsor proceed in case of multinationa clinical trials?107 11.9 Question: What will happen with the clinical trials included in the Voluntary Harmonisation Procedure (VHP)?109 11.10 Question: What are the consequences of switching the regulatory framework applicable to a clinical trial?
+11.11 Question: When is a sponsor expected to complete the application dossier, in line with Annex I of the Clinical Trials Regulation?110 11.12 Question: When is a sponsor expected to update trial documents and labels?
+110 11.13 Question: What should a sponsor do in case an urgent substantial modification is required after the submission of the application for transitioning a clinical trial to the Clinical trials Regulation?110 11.14 Question: What are the applicable transparency requirements?111 11.15 Question: What are the requirements to refer to clinical trial data collected in clinical trials authorised under the Clinical Trial Directive?
+111

-11.11 Question: When is a sponsor expected to complete the application dossier, in line with Annex I of the Clinical Trials Regulation?103 11.12 Question: What should a sponsor do in case an urgent substantial modification is required after the submission of the application for transitioning a clinical trial to the Clinical trials Regulation?103 11.13 Question: What are the applicable transparency requirements?103 11.14 Question: What are the requirements to refer to clinical trial data, collected in clinical trials authorised under the Clinical Trial Directive?
-104 11.15 Question: After implementation of the CTR, will EU phase 1 trials meet the CTR transparency requirements as only very limited data will be published in the EU database?
-12. MISC EELLANEOUS106 12.1 Question: Can the reporting Member State be changed?106 12.2 Question: Can a corrective measure be taken by a Member State after the end of a clinical trial?
+11.16 Question: After implementation of the CTR, will EU phase 1 trials meet the CTR transparency requirements as only very limited data will be published in the EU database?112 11.17 Question: What is the final deadline for submission of a clinical trial according to the CTD rules?
+11.18 Question: Can Member States be added to a trial ongoing under the CTD after 31/1/2023?112 12.
+MISO CELLANEOUS114 12.1 Question: Can the reporting Member State be changed?114 12.2 Question: Can a corrective measure be taken by a Member State after the end of a clinical trial?114